 Anaesthesia News is the official magazine of the Association.
 Regular features include reports from the officers and president, a page for trainees, a history page, a specialist society page, letters to the editor and an editorial.
 There’s a healthy dose of humour in each edition and we strongly encourage members of all grades to contribute.
 Free to all our members, Anaesthesia News is available online.

-Stay connected with our Independent Practice Committee (IPC)
+Stay connected with our Independent Practice Town Hall events

-The IPC supports our consultant members who are engaged in independent anaesthetic practice.
+The Association has an Independent Practice lead who supports our consultant members who are engaged in independent anaesthetic practice.
+We hold regular interactive Independent Practice Town Hall webinars to allow open discussion.

 We work closely with the Federation of Independent Practitioner Organisations (FIPO) and the Private Practice Committee of the BMA to ensure we’re at the forefront of any developments in the private practice arena.

-The IPC also meets regularly with representatives of Private Medical Insurers (PMIs) and private hospitals as well as attending meetings with other bodies related to independent practice.
+We also meet regularly with representatives of Private Medical Insurers (PMIs) and private hospitals as well as attending meetings with other bodies related to independent practice.

 Get guidance from the IPC Handbook